Login to Complete an Application or to Access Judging Panel

 Q: Who are the Design Awards Jurors?

-Juries will be comprised of both BSA members and other AIA Chapters with expertise in different areas, building types and experience levels.
-We will announce juries in the fall!
+A: Juries will be comprised of architects with expertise in different areas, building types and experience levels.
+We will announce juries in the late summer!

 Q: What will the jurors review for built projects?

-· Digital project PDF portfolio (20 pages or fewer) uploaded to digital submission platform
+- Digital project PDF portfolio (10 pages or fewer) uploaded to digital submission platform that includes:

 Q: What is the jury process?

-The Built Design Excellence and Small Firms divisions will be comprised of a 2-phase process:
+A: The Built Design and Small Firms divisions will be comprised of one jury, from firms and practices of varying sizes, with different areas of expertise and experience levels:

 The Unbuilt Planning & Design division will be comprised of one jury.